 What are the topical medicated prescription products that I find are the most effective for treating rosacea in my dermatology practice?

 One other completely different medicated cleanser option is a benzoyl peroxide cleanser; while most rosacea patients can’t tolerate benzoyl peroxide there are rare rosacea patients who actually do best with this medicated ingredient.
+Typically these are people struggling with type 2 papulopustular rosacea and rhinophyma.
 It would not be the first cleanser that I try on a patient however.

-What are the best topical leave-on prescription medicated skin care products for rosacea?
+What are the best topical leave-on products and prescription medicated skin care products for rosacea?

 I only use non-halogenated topical cortisone steroid creams as a last resort for short term control of facial inflammation (such as over-the-counter hydrocortisone cream).
 It’s important to note that halogenated steroids will aggravate rosacea.
 Steroid creams can also thin your skin and damage your eyes.
 Your dermatologist will know what this means and should be the one to prescribe and supervise any cortisone use on your face.

-What oral prescription medicine do I use to treat rosacea?
+What oral prescription medicine do dermatologist's use to treat rosacea?

 Again, I’m biased in that I don’t like to manage a chronic skin condition such as rosacea with lifelong antibiotics.
 I use antibiotics to ‘get the attention of a person’s skin’ then stop them once the skin has cleared.
 I typically use a full therapeutic dose to ‘get in and get out’ as fast as possible without creating super germs.
 My favorite oral antibiotics to treat rosacea are tetracycline and doxycycline.
 I don’t use minocycline because of its unique and serious side effects like liver inflammation, autoimmune syndrome/arthritis and gray skin discoloration.
 I rarely use erythromycin due to its drug interactions.
 In patients with very severe rosacea I’ll also consider a temporary course of Accutane if we've tried everything and their rosacea is severe and still making them miserable, though this is a last resort.